Notable People

 Simon Schama has spent decades doing something many historians say they want and very few actually manage.
 He has made large, difficult subjects legible to mass audiences without flattening them into trivia.

 That skill is the center of his career.
-Schama is not only a distinguished historian with a long academic record.
-He is also a writer-presenter who treated television as an extension of historical argument rather than as a consolation prize for people who could not get tenure.
+Schama is a distinguished historian with a long academic record and a writer-presenter who treated television as an extension of historical argument rather than as a consolation prize for people who could not get tenure.

 He built authority the old way, through range

 Columbia's history and art-history pages still show how unusually wide Schama's body of work is.
 Before coming to Columbia in 1993, he taught at Cambridge, Oxford, and Harvard.
 His books move across Dutch culture, the French Revolution, British imperial history, art, memory, slavery, and Jewish history.
-They include The Embarrassment of Riches, Citizens, Landscape and Memory, Rembrandt's Eyes, A History of Britain, and Rough Crossings.
+They include The Embarrassment of Riches, Citizens, his study of place and memory, Rembrandt's Eyes, A History of Britain, and Rough Crossings.

 That range was never decorative.
 Schama's project has always been to show that political life, artistic life, and historical memory do not stay in separate boxes for long.
 Revolutions become stories.
 Paintings become arguments.
 National myths become evidence.